JetBrains/kotlin-multiplatform-dev-docs/topics/shared-logic-native-ui/update-ui-shared-logic-native-ui.md

 // TODO

-Describe how to update the native UI
+Describe how to update the native UI.